tamino-martinius/atom-language-spacebars/README.md

 # language-spacebars package

-Spacebars language from Meteor.js
+Adds syntax highlighting and snippets to Spacebars files in Atom.

-## Snippets
+Can also be used for Handlebars.

-The package comes with some built-in snippets to help you work more quickly in Spacebars.
+## Feedback

-Feel free to submit issues or pull requests with suggestions for more
+Feel free to submit issues or pull requests with suggestions for more.

 ### Generic Snippets